JoshCheek/deject/Readme.md

 end

 # blech, that's:
-#   1) complicated (difficult to easily look at and understand -- especially if you had more than one dependency)
+#   1) complicated -- as in difficult to easily look at and understand
+#      especially if you were to have more than one dependency
-#   2) probably needs explicit tests given that there's quite a bit of indirection and behaviour going on in here
+#   2) probably needs explicit tests given that there's quite a bit of
+#      indirection and behaviour going on in here
-#   3) the class level override can't take into account anything unique about the instance (ie it must be an object, so must work for all instances)
+#   3) the class level override can't take into account anything unique
+#      about the instance (ie it must be an object, so must work for all instances)
-#   4) override on the instance like this: instance = SomeClass.new))
+#   4) instances must be overridden like this: instance = SomeClass.new
 #                                              instance.some_dependency = override
 #                                              instance.whatever
 #      whereas Deject would be like this: SomeClass.new.with_some_dependency(override).whatever
 ```